Judges for NSPRA and Chapter Award programs: Login below to access your judging assignments.

 During the review of an individual entry, judges score the entry against the following criteria:

-- Evaluation (15% of score) Were measurement indicators for the overall success of the program/project/campaign clearly stated and demonstrated and stated?
+Evaluation (15% of score) Were measurement indicators for the overall success of the program/project/campaign clearly stated and demonstrated?
 Was there evidence of the effectiveness of specific strategies, tactics and activities?
 Was there identification of potential revisions, additions or changes for future efforts?
 Were next steps identified and incorporated into future planning?

 Entries may be scored higher for unique attributes such as being easily replicable as a best practice, supporting student achievement and clearly demonstrating communication accountability.